keyestudio/KS4034-Keyestudio-micro-bit-4WD-Mecanum-Robot-Car-Kit-V2.0/docs/index.rst

 |image1|

-Have you wondered to learn programming or have your own programmin obot?
-Nowadays, programming has developed to a lower age group, and i ill be a trend for everyone thanks to the spread of simple graphica rogramming platforms, from Have you wondered to learn programming or have your own programming robot?
+Have you wondered to learn programming or have your own programming robot?
 Nowadays, programming has developed to a lower age group, and it will be a trend for everyone thanks to the spread of simple graphical programming platforms, from micro:bit to Arduino and Raspberry Pi.
 Maybe you haven't heard of them before.
 However, with the help of this product and tutorial, you can easily install a multi-functional programming car and experience the fun of being a maker.

 Micro:bit is a highly integrated microcontroller with powerful functions and small size.
 It is very suitable to be applied in STEAM education for